DataDog/documentation/content/en/real_user_monitoring/browser/modifying_data_and_context.md

 When making changes to the user session object, all RUM events collected after the change contain the updated information.

-**Note**: Deleting the user session information, as in a logout, retains the user info on the last view before the logout, but not on later views or the session level as the session data uses the last view's values.
+**Note**: Deleting the user session information, as in a logout, retains the user information on the last view before the logout, but not on later views or the session level as the session data uses the last view's values.

 ### Identify user session